 Our IT team develops and maintains all the IT infrastructure that delivers ART to your computer.
 That includes this website, SmART Ringer and Learning the Ropes websites.

-Team Members: Rob Parker, Sam Bolingbroke & Lesley Belcher
+Team Members: Rob Parker, Sam Bolingbroke Kate Stanley & Lesley Belcher

 On an on-going basis the team is responsible for developing ART's financial plan and making sure that ART then works within the agreed budget.
 The team is also responsible for specific financial initiatives such as the ART Supporters Scheme and the sponsorship of the ART Awards scheme.

-Team Members: Gill Hughes, Anne Sladen, John Cater, Graham Nabb (Supporter Scheme), Andrew Wilby (Awards Scheme sponsorship), Christopher Heaton (Independent Examiner)
+Team Members: Gill Hughes, Anne Sladen, John Cater, Graham Nabb (Supporter Scheme), Andrew Wilby (Awards Scheme sponsorship), Christine Langton (Independent Examiner for 2017)

 The Comms team aims to inform, engage and market ART, without over-loading people.
 It works across a range of different media.
 The Annual ART Awards reward excellence and share best practice and the ART Conference educates and motivates its Members

-Team Members: Rob Parker, Lesley Belcher, Laura Amor (ART Works), Chris de Cordova (facebook), Stephanie Warboys (ART Awards), Ruth Suggett & Mike Rigby (TowerTalk)
+Team Members: Rob Parker, Lesley Belcher, Claire Culham (ART WORKS), Catherine Sturgess (proof-reading), Chris de Cordova (facebook), Stephanie Warboys (ART Awards), Ruth Suggett & Mike Rigby (TowerTalk)

 The merchandising team are responsible for the ordering, quality control, advertising and distribution of ART products.
 The principal distribution channels are the on-line store and ART Training Scheme courses, however the merchandising team is always looking for new routes to market.